w11k/Tydux/doc/tutorial.md

 - Use the store's method to provide a *coarse-grained* API
     - use cases, UI actions, etc.
     - asynchronous code (see below)
-- Use the mutators's method to provide a *fine-grained* API
+- Use the mutator's method to provide a *fine-grained* API
     - reusable logic to modify the state